aspleym/TMM4275-Assignment-3/README.md

 ### Run the system

 In this section you will be guided step by step on how to run the system on your computer.

-#### Fuseki server

-- Go to the directory of the project
-- Enter the directory for the Fuseki server, `Fuseki`.
-- Execute one of the fuseki-server files depending on your operating system:
-  - fuseki-server `UNIX`
-  - fuseki-server.bat `WINDOWS`
-  - fuseki-server.jar `JAVA`

-#### Adding OWL model

-- To add the OWL model to the server, open a web browser and type in the following un the URL field: `127.0.0.1:3030`.
-- Locate the dataset named /kbe: `http://127.0.0.1:3030/dataset.html`
-- Select the tab _upload files_ and then hit the button _+ select files..._ to add the OWL-model to the Fuseki server.
-  - The owl file should be: `project-directory/OWL/shapes.owl`
-- Press the button _upload all_ and verify that the upload was successful.

 #### Web server